Morgan Bible: Provenance

-Lost Leaves
+Lost leaves

-It appears that at some point during the manuscript's travels, several pages were deliberately removed from it.
-It has been suggested that Shah Abbas tore out these pages, all involving Absalom's rebellion, because he thought they might be a bad influence on his young son; however, others suggest that he may have removed them in 1615, as they may have provided a painful reminder of how he executed his son that year for treason.
+It appears that at some point several pages were deliberately removed from the book.
+It has been suggested that Abbas the Great tore out these pages, all involving Absalom's rebellion, because he thought they might be a bad influence on his young son; however, others suggest that he may have removed them in 1615, as they may have provided a painful reminder of how he executed his son that year for treason.

 When the Afghans conquered Isfahan in 1722, the royal library was sacked along with the rest of the city.
 Little is known of the manuscript's whereabouts in the succeeding years, except that a Persian Jew added Judeo-Persian inscriptions to the manuscript, and even commented on and corrected the previous scripts.

-The manuscript was not heard of again until 1833, when it was auctioned off by Sotheby's, whose records indicate that they purchased it in Cairo.
-It was sold to London dealers Payne and Foss, who subsequently sold it to manuscript collector Sir Thomas Phillipps, who owned around 60,000 manuscripts before he died.
-When Phillipps died, his collection went to his daughter, and then to his grandson, who eventually began selling it off in order to pay off debts.
-Sotheby's once again took charge of auctioning the book, eventually selling it to J. P. Morgan in 1910 for £10,000.
+The manuscript was not heard of again until 1833, when it was sold at auction by Sotheby's, whose records indicate that they purchased it in Cairo.
+It was purchased by London dealers Payne and Foss, who subsequently sold it to manuscript collector Sir Thomas Phillipps.
+When Phillipps died, his collection of around 60,000 manuscripts was inherited by his daughter, and then his grandson, who eventually began selling it off in order to pay off debts.
+Sotheby's sold the book at auction to J. P. Morgan in 1910 for £10,000.